-They use the antlers to attract females, known as does, and also to fight with other bucks.
-The bigger the antlers, the older the animal.
+They use antlers to attract does and to fight other bucks.
+In general, bigger antlers can indicate an older animal.

-Moving to our new place on the river gave me a whole new appreciation for deer, which are common and tend to be a nuisance.
-This means they get fenced out of gardens, and end up on the fringes, which is where I come in.
+Moving to our new place on the river gave me a whole new appreciation for deer.
+They’re common here and tend to be a nuisance.
+That means they get fenced out of gardens and end up on the fringes—which is where I come in.

-They hang around here, where there is a lot of browse for them; things like cottonwood trees, maples which they eat the fallen leaves like potato chips and the samaras or seed pods for dessert.
+They hang around here because there’s a lot of browse: cottonwood trees, and maples.
+They eat the fallen leaves like potato chips, and the samaras (seed pods) for dessert.

-They also like apples, and the trees that produce them, pruning them off into a mushroom shape, flat on the bottom.
+They also like apples—and the trees that produce them—pruning them into a mushroom shape, flat on the bottom.

 I've seen them cross the river, wading carefully across, to get to more browse on the other side.

-After the rut, when the does are receptive to the bucks, they shed the antlers, leaving them on the ground.
+After the rut—when the does are receptive—bucks shed their antlers, leaving them on the ground.

 These particular ones were shed a long time ago, probably decades, which accounts for how bleached and weathered they are.

-They are so intriguing and magical in the shapes and curves that they have - like snowflakes, no two are alike.
+They’re so intriguing and magical in their shapes and curves—like snowflakes, no two are alike.
 They are so effective in crafts, but also interesting enough to be displayed alone as a sculpture.

 Collecting them at this stage is easy, as the white colour stands out against the grass.
 In winter, they would disappear under the snow.